Cybin (CLXPF) vs. The Competition Head to Head Analysis

 Institutional & Insider Ownership

-0.0% of Cybin shares are held by institutional investors.
-Comparatively, 51.1% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-20.6% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+0.0% of Cybin shares are owned by institutional investors.
+Comparatively, 51.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+22.2% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Cybin and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Cybin and its peers, as provided by MarketBeat.com.

 |Sell Ratings